aleshaleksey/fansys23/08-spell-list.md

 **Upcast**: For every extra MP die above 3 placed in the spell you can add either add an extra target or an extra 6 minutes of dig speed.

-**Global**: The spell has a duration of 1 day + 6h per extra 4MP or gives flight to an additional target.
+**Global**: The spell has a duration of 1 day + 6h per 2MP above 6, or gives flight to an additional target.

 ___
 ### See Spell